-The Steering Group is made up of 14 member organisations plus the Secretariat.
-Ten of the 14 places are elected by our membership.
+The Steering Group is made up of 12 member organisations plus the Secretariat.
+Five of the 12 places are elected by our membership.

 Samaritans and the Department of Health have standing roles as host organisation and primary funder respectively.
-Public Health England are a co-opted member and the Chair of Support after Suicide Partnership (SASP) sits on the Steering Group as SASP is a special interest group of the NSPA.
+Two members are appointed to the Steering Group: Public Health England as a key partner and a representative from the Support after Suicide Partnership (SASP) as a special interest group of the NSPA.

 Department of Health and Social Care

 The Department of Health and Social Care leads the cross government work on the national suicide prevention strategy.
 The Department acts as secretariat to the National Suicide Prevention Strategy Advisory Group, and funds the National Suicide Prevention Alliance.